davidmeredith/devsGuidebook/devGuidebook.md

 If you must use low-level locks and synchronization primitives with critical sections, try to use ‘re-entrant’ locks for better composability and performance over non-re-entrant synchronized blocks.
 Check if the languages mutexes (semaphores, count-down latches) are re-entrant (language agnostic advice).

 [top](#Table-Of-Contents)

+#### Coroutines vs Virtual Threads

+>[!TIP]
+Coroutines (concurrent routines), also known as continuations, are NOT lightweight threads, they are an entirely different abstraction from threads.
+A coroutine is a lightweight and suspendable sequence of function calls that run on-top of 'carrier' threads (i.e. real platform/OS threads).

+Coroutines are generally implemented as 'coloured' functions i.e. functions that use prefixes such as 'suspend' (Kotlin) or 'async' (Rust/others).
+The underlying carrier thread that runs a coroutine can be different depending on your application's configuration.
+For example, the actual carrier thread may come from named and scalable thread-pool, or it may be the main UI 'application' thread in a GUI or Android application for example.

+>[!TIP]
+Coroutines are suspended at their function boundaries.

+A single function split into multiple smaller functions enables more suspension points.
+As a result, some thought about function granularity and splitting is needed when designing coroutines.
+Depending on configuration and design, the next suspending function may run on an entirely different carrier thread from the previous.

+Coroutines are generally started using some form of 'launch construct,' they can't simply be started by calling the suspending function from a regular function.
+The launch construct varies across languages; in Golang, you simply prefix a function invocation at its call site with the 'go' prefix which works in conjunction with an underlying thread pool configuration.
+In Kotlin you need to create a 'coroutine builder' such as `Coroutine.launch()` and a coroutine dispatcher which controls which thread or thread pool the coroutines use for their execution.
+This makes it simple to change the underlying carrier thread across a coroutine call sequence, conceptually 'run this part of the coroutine on the main UI thread, then switch and run this part of the coroutine on a named thread pool, then switch back and finish on the main thread'.
+This is very powerful, and typically this requirement surfaces more in GUI/Mobile applications where you need to be careful not to block the main UI thread compared to server-side applications that process a request within a thread started by the application container.

+>[!TIP]
+A running coroutine can be suspended if another coroutine is awaited i.e. calling `await()` on one coroutine can suspend another.

+Virtual threads are NOT coroutines.
+A virtual thread (see Java's Project Loom), does not manually declare the suspension points like coloured functions do.
+Instead, suspension in a blocking sequence of calls is handled automatically by the runtime - whenever a blocking call is encountered such as a network or socket call, it is pre-emptively unloaded from the carrier thread to allow another virtual thread to run.
+This is very powerful especially for server applications and it massively scales concurrency, but it does not provide the thread switching capability of Kotlin's coroutines.

+#### Structured Concurrency and Cancellation

+Coming soon TODO

 ### Security Development Practices